Skip to content

 R v.
 Tobi (EWCA, 2019).
 In R v.
 Tobi, the Court of Appeal considered the admissibility of enhanced CCTV footage that had been processed from the original compressed CCTV format.
 The court affirmed that forensic image enhancement is permissible provided: the original is preserved, the enhancement steps are documented, and an expert can explain the enhancement process and its limitations.
 Tobi is significant because it established that the processing of a digital image does not per se render it inadmissible; what matters is the transparency and documentation of the process.

 The Forensic Science Regulator.
-The UK FSR's Guidance on Digital Forensic Evidence (FSR-G-217) and the photography-specific guidance (FSR-GUI-0016) specify hash-based integrity verification as mandatory for forensic digital images under the FSR's accreditation requirements.
+The UK FSR's accreditation requirements specify hash-based integrity verification as mandatory for forensic digital images under the FSR's Codes of Practice and Conduct.
 Labs and scene examination units operating under ISO 17020 accreditation in England and Wales must implement documented hash-verification procedures for all digital images taken as evidence.
 The Crown Prosecution Service (CPS) Digital Evidence Guide advises prosecutors to seek a statement from the photographer and, where enhancement has been applied, a statement from the image analyst confirming the processing steps.

 Scottish and Northern Irish positions.
 In Scotland, digital evidence admissibility is governed by the Criminal Procedure (Scotland) Act 1995 and subsequent case law.
 The Court of Session has generally aligned with English Court of Appeal authority on digital image integrity.
 In Northern Ireland, the Criminal Justice (Evidence) Act (Northern Ireland) 2004 provides the framework equivalent to the English position.
 Both jurisdictions accept hash-verified digital image chains of custody that comply with the ACPO/NPCC Good Practice Guide.